rclone/rclone/CONTRIBUTING.md

 ## Submitting a pull request ##

-If you find a bug that you'd like to fix, or a new feature that you'd like to implement then please submit a pull request via Github.
+If you find a bug that you'd like to fix, or a new feature that you'd like to implement then please submit a pull request via GitHub.

 If it is a big feature then make an issue first so it can be discussed.

 You'll need a Go environment set up with GOPATH set.
 See [the Go getting started docs](https://golang.org/doc/install) for more info.

-First in your web browser press the fork button on [rclone's Github page](https://github.com/ncw/rclone).
+First in your web browser press the fork button on [rclone's GitHub page](https://github.com/ncw/rclone).

 Now in your terminal